-Scrambling tofu is the easiest and most delicious way to cook tofu.
+Chili garlic tofu is one of the easiest beginner tofu recipes.
 The best part is that it is so juicy and tastes delicious with just plain boiled rice.
 You can also use this recipe as a base to make fried rice or noodles.
 Read on to find out how to do that without any extra effort.
 Except cooking the rice/ noodles, of course!

 Tofu: For this recipe, you’ll need firm or extra-firm tofu (not the soft “silken tofu” that’s used predominantly in soups).

 Chili and garlic: The main flavors of the dish to infuse the oil with.
 I’ve used bird’s eye chillies here, which are quite spicy.
 You can use the large red ones which are not spicy but give a lot of flavor to the dish.

 Vegetables: Use any combination of these- onions, carrots, bell peppers, string beans, baby corn.
 This recipe is for 1 cup of vegetables.
 If using more, increase the chili, garlic and sauce accordingly.

 Tofu scramble seasoning

 Just 4 ingredients– soy sauce, vinegar, sugar and grated ginger make up this delicious sauce.

 Optionally, you can add a teaspoon of ground, dried mushrooms to the seasoning.
 (Read how to make it in the recipe for Singapore noodles.)